Causal Forcing: Autoregressive Diffusion Distillation Done Right for High-Quality Real-Time Interactive Video Generation: Introduction

 In this paper, we show that the performance degradation stems from the failure of existing methods to properly address the architectural gap theoretically (see Fig.~\ref{fig:injectivity_of_ode_distill} and Sec.~\ref{sec:analysis} ).
 Through a controlled experiment, we first show that this gap cannot be resolved by the DMD stage and should instead be addressed during the preceding ODE initialization.
 Crucially, a key requirement for ODE distillation is \emph{injectivity}~\cite{liu2022flow}.
 In standard ODE distillation that distills a bidirectional teacher into a bidirectional student, injectivity naturally holds at the video level.
 In contrast, for an AR student, injectivity must hold at the frame level: each noisy frame must map to a \emph{unique} clean frame under the PF-ODE of the \emph{AR teacher}.
 We refer to this requirement as \emph{frame-level injectivity}.
 However, existing methods~\cite{huang2025self,yin2025slow} distill an AR student directly from a bidirectional teacher, allowing the \emph{same} noisy frame to correspond to multiple \emph{different} clean frames.
 This violation of frame-level injectivity results in blurred and inconsistent video generation.

 Building on the above analysis, we propose \emph{Causal Forcing}, which bridges the architectural gap by performing \emph{ODE distillation initialization with an AR teacher} (see Sec.~\ref{sec:method_ours}).
 We first train an AR diffusion model using teacher forcing, where we show that diffusion forcing is inferior to teacher forcing for AR diffusion training both theoretically and empirically.
 With this AR diffusion model as the teacher, we then perform \emph{causal ODE distillation} by sampling its PF-ODE trajectories and training the AR student accordingly.
 Crucially, since the teacher is autoregressive rather than bidirectional, its PF-ODE naturally satisfies frame-level injectivity, enabling the student to accurately learn the flow map.
-Finally, following Self Forcing, we apply a subsequent DMD stage to obtain a few-step AR student, enabling efficient real-time video generation.
+Finally, we apply the same DMD procedure as in Self Forcing to obtain a few-step AR student with high quality, enabling high-quality efficient real-time video generation.

 To validate our approach, we conduct comprehensive evaluations against various baseline models~\cite{wan2025wan,hacohen2024ltx,deng2024autoregressive,jin2024pyramidal,chen2025skyreels,teng2025magi,yin2025slow,huang2025self}.
 Experiments show that our method consistently outperforms all baselines across all metrics, with significant gains in dynamic degree, visual quality, and instruction-following capability.
 Remarkably, under the same training budget as existing distilled autoregressive video models, it surpasses the SOTA Self-Forcing~\cite{huang2025self} baseline by 19.3\% in Dynamic Degree~\cite{huang2024vbench}, 8.7\% in VisionReward~\cite{xu2024visionreward}, and 16.7\% in Instruction Following, while maintaining the same inference latency, demonstrating the effectiveness of our method.